icub-tech-iit/training-programming-best-practices/TRAINING.md

 - Choose a naming convention for your test names and stick to it.
 - Every test name should tell the scenario under test and the expected result.
-Don't worry about long test names.
-But, don't name your tests: Test1, Test2 and so on.
+Do not worry about long test names.
+But, do not name your tests: Test1, Test2, and so on.
-- Describe in your test names what your testing in a language easy to understand even for non-programmers.
+- Describe in your test names what you are testing, in a language easy to understand even for non-programmers.

-❌ Don't prefix your test names with "Test".
-If you're using a testing framework that doesn't need keywords in your test names, don't do that.
+❌ Do not prefix your test names with "Test".
+If you're using a testing framework that does not need keywords in your test names, don't do that.

 ![alt text](img/ut009.jpg)